vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - **must** see a download link for the various operating systems (<a name="0001-WALL-002" href="#0001-WALL-002">0001-WALL-002</a>)
 - **must** be able to use the default wallet version linked/downloadable from this page with the version of Vega currently running on mainnet (<a name="0001-WALL-076" href="#0001-WALL-076">0001-WALL-076</a>)

-...so I can download and run the wallet app on my machine and use it to interact with the Vega mainnet
+...so I can download and run a wallet on my machine and use it to interact with the Vega mainnet

 ## Set up wallet / Restore wallet
 When opening the wallet for the first time, I...

-- if the app sends telemetry/analytics: **must** be prompted to opt into (or stay out of) analytics (<a name="0001-WALL-003" href="#0001-WALL-003">0001-WALL-003</a>)
+- if the wallet sends telemetry/analytics: **must** be prompted to opt into (or stay out of) analytics (<a name="0001-WALL-003" href="#0001-WALL-003">0001-WALL-003</a>)
 - **must** be able to restore a wallet from a seed phrase (<a name="0001-WALL-004" href="#0001-WALL-004">0001-WALL-004</a>)
 - **must** be able to create a new wallet (<a name="0001-WALL-005" href="#0001-WALL-005">0001-WALL-005</a>)
   - **must** be shown the back up phrase (<a name="0001-WALL-006" href="#0001-WALL-006">0001-WALL-006</a>)